PathoScope/PathoScope/README.md

 1.2 Change directory to where you downloaded the code

-1.3 Simply run `python setup.py install` if you want to install globally or simply run `python setup.py install --user` if you want to install for the local user.
+1.3 Simply run `python setup.py install` if you want to install globally or
+simply run `python setup.py install --user` if you want to install for the local user.
+If you have never installed another python module before or you do not have python setuptools
+simply run `python install.py`, which will use ez_setup.py to bootstrap the right version of the package installer tooling for you.

 1.4 Simply run `pathoscope -h` after installation as above or
 `python pathoscope/pathoscope2.py -h` for top level usage information.